dianabeatriztinoco/dianabeatriztinoco/README.md

 - REDUX
 - PYTHON

-📫  you can reach me at:
+📫  You can reach me at:

 - Email: dianabeatriztinoco@gmail.com
 - LinkedIn: www.linkedin.com/in/dianabeatriztinoco